 - Tail: The tail is medium-length and is typically held closed, with a relatively straight edge, though a small notch may be visible.
 The tail feathers are dark with buff edging.

-- Flock: These are gregarious birds that are frequently found in flocks ranging from just a few birds to dozens.
-They may also join mixed flocks with house finches or other sparrow species, particularly at feeders, and are often considered bully birds because of their aggression while feeding.
+- Flock: House sparrows are gregarious birds that are frequently found in flocks ranging from just a few birds to dozens.
+They may also join mixed flocks with house finches or other sparrow species.
+This is particularly true at feeders where they are often considered bully birds because of their aggression while feeding.

 02 of 03